root670/dance-pad/README.md

 ## Directory Structure

+* `Frame`: Inventor project for the aluminum frame.
+It houses nine 276mm x 276mm x 12mm cast acrylic panels with 2mm clearance between each edge.
+The back of the frame has slots for fitting perpendicular

 * `Arrow PCB`: 2 layer 200mm x 200mm PCB used within each arrow containing 25
   WS2812B V5 LEDs arranged in an alternating 4,3 grid pattern and pins for 4 FSRs connected using JST-XH and JST-ZE connectors.
 Created in KiCad.
 Each FSR